Probate Q&A Series

 Detailed Answer

-When a personal representative needs to sell real estate belonging to an estate and recover the costs of carrying that property, North Carolina law requires you to file a special proceeding in the clerk of superior court.
+When a personal representative needs to sell real estate belonging to an estate and recover the costs of carrying that property, North Carolina law may require a special proceeding before the clerk of superior court.
 The key statutes are G.S.
-28A-15-3 (sale of real property) and G.S.
-28A-13-3 (allowance of costs of administration).
+28A-15-3 (sale of real property to make assets) and G.S.
+28A-13-3 (powers and duties of personal representative).
 Here is how the process works:

 1. Determine authority and need: Review the will or, if there is no will, the statutes governing sale of estate real property.
 Under G.S.
-28A-15-1, the personal representative must show the sale benefits the estate or its beneficiaries.
+28A-15-1, the personal representative must determine whether the sale is necessary or appropriate for administration of the estate.

 2. Prepare and file the petition: Draft a verified petition asking the clerk to approve the sale and allow reimbursement of carrying costs (property taxes, insurance, maintenance, utilities).
 Include: